AndrewJBateman/angular-app-crypto/README.md

 # Angular App Crypto

-* App to get crytocurrency price data from a [CryptoCompare](https://min-api.cryptocompare.com/) API.
+* App to get crypto currency price data from a [CryptoCompare](https://min-api.cryptocompare.com/) API.

 *** Note: to open web links in a new window use: _ctrl+click on link_**